-Congratulations on your decision to have your first pet!
+Congratulations on your decision to welcome a pet into your home!
 Adding a pet to your family can be an enjoyable and fun journey.
 To ensure that you get off to a good start with your new friend, you’ll need to choose the right pet and prepare to welcome them.
-Here is what you need to know.
+The first step is to make sure you can afford a pet.
+The number one reason dogs end up in shelters is because owners can’t afford them.
+Check your financials, is dog food and veterinary health visits something you can manage?
+If that’s a yes, here is what you need to review next.

 How to Choose a Pet

 To help you make this important choice, it’s critical that you are prepared for the commitment.
 According to this article from Cesar’s Way, the primary reasons that dogs end up in shelters are because the owners didn’t have enough time for training and care, pet didn’t fit their lifestyle, or the cost was too high to provide adequate care.
 If any of these things are a concern, a larger pet, such as a dog or cat, might not be for you.
 If you are getting a pet for a child, there are more things to consider.
 Watch this video from Martha Stewart on how to choose the right pet for your child.

 It’s also important to think about your family’s health.
 If anyone suffers from allergies, but you have your hearts set on a fuzzball, you should consider a hypoallergenic pet that doesn’t shed as often as other breeds.
 You should also invest in an air purifier that will remove pet-related allergens from the air, and also make sure you clean regularly to stay on top of dander, saliva, and other irritants.

 You also need to assess why you want a pet.
 Is it for companionship?
 Something interesting to do?
 A walking partner?
 Saving an animal’s life?
 Your reason will help you determine which pet is best.